 Dogs are becoming more and more popular at elopements and full-on weddings, meaning that flower girls are having to play second fiddle.
 Oh, I kid, but fur babies, as they’re so affectionately called, are ever popular as an adventure buddy.
-Does that mean I should start bringing my emotional support peacock to my next wedding?
-Probably not, but it may add color…
+If wedding dogs, having a dog of honor or dog ring bearer, or dressing your dog in a tuxedo is up your alley, read on.

+Still, dogs are the most popular.
 Whether an adventure session, engagement session, elopement, or wedding, here are some of my favorite examples of dogs at weddings that I’ve photographed over the years, from New Zealand to New York.

 In recent years, wedding animals have become quite popular—but we’re not just talking wedding dogs or wedding cats.
 Think llamas, alpacas, bunnies, ponies…the list goes on.
 Weddings with animals can be quite the hit, but think twice about bringing a baby crocodile.
 I’ve heard they’re not as popular.